Looking-Glass/L3D-CUBE-6X6X6Cube-Coding/README.md

 **Enclosed two Demos x6CubeDemo.zip and x6CubeMusicPack.zip for reference, enjoy!

 The Schematic and PCB source files can be open with Eagle PCB.

+Enclosed some screenshot for Arauino IDE setting up for reference as well